 Arthritis

-Osteoarthritis or rheumatoid arthritis-related pain can affect the joints of the neck and causes inflammation.
+Osteoarthritis or rheumatoid arthritis-related pain can affect the neck joints and cause inflammation.
 It gets worse with age and is chronic.
 The main symptoms of arthritis are stiffness, swelling, and decreased range of motion.

 Degenerative Conditions

-The conditions like degenerative discs can result in the gradual breakdown of structures in the neck causing stiffness.
+Conditions like degenerative discs can result in the gradual breakdown of structures in the neck, causing stiffness.

 i.
 Cervical Spondylosis